YU000jp/Logseq-column-Layout/README.md

 #### ❌ Delete this block

+- Right click to remove block

 #### 🟢 Right sidebar open new page

-- Right sidebar open new page

-・Select context menu on the block, a new page open in the right sidebar
+- Select context menu on the block, a new page open in the right sidebar

 ## 🚧 Troubleshoot